General Surgery Research Initiatives

 David A. Spain, MD

-Kristan Staudenmayer, MD
+Kristan Staudenmayer, MD, MS

 Technology Enabled Clinical Improvement Center